ministryofjustice/opg-modernising-lpa/docs/runbooks/checking_service_uptime.md

 Each environment has a Cloudwatch dashboard that shows the uptime of the service and it's dependencies, named `health-checks-<environment-name>-environment`.

-You can access them here:
+You can access them here, after logging in and assuming role into the relevant AWS account:

 - [Cloudwatch Dashboards](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#dashboards)